If I were to tell you the truth about this fresh blueberry peach cake, I’d tell you that I’ve made it six times in the last two weeks.

-Coconut sugar is a little drier to the touch than a brown sugar, but it has that rich, caramely taste that is just everything in this recipe.
 The finished blueberry peach cake reminded me of a light bran muffin (weird unless you love bran muffins, which I most definitely do) because of the whole wheat and the depth in the sweetness of the coconut sugar.

 Plus it’s seriously so pretty with those peaches and blueberries.
 I’m pretty sure I’ve mastered domestic queendom with this one.

 This peachy cake has made its way round the neighborhood – to our neighbors with kids, to our single neighbor next door, to our dinner guests a few nights ago, annnnd back around to my mouth again for breakfast times infinity.
 IT KNOWS NO BOUNDS.